mikeal/centerless/README.md

 All data, everywhere on the Internet, using any transport (HTTP, FTP, git, Bittorrent, IPFS) is acceptible input if it ends in a matching proof.
 Once *anyone* has a matching proof they can publish the cryptography that arrived at that proccess for the benefit of others doing the same.
+Rather than dividing data among encodings and networks, centerless allows for the entanglement of determinism between cryptographies so that each can be used together if the sources are truly equivalent.

 ## `Input`, `Instructions`, and `Proof`